Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Hamiltonian

 where $ \Psi^{(1,2)} $ are scalar functions from which the first- and second-order perturbations $ h_{\mu\nu}^{(1,2)} $ can be reconstructed, $ \mathcal{T} $ is a second-order differential wave operator involving spatial and temporal derivatives, and $ \mathcal{S}[\Psi^{(1)}] $ is a \textit{source term} which has a quadratic dependence on $ \Psi^{(1)} $ and its first derivatives \cite{loutrel2021second}.
 Note $ \Psi^{(1,2)} $ and $ \mathcal{S} $ are gauge invariant \cite{campanelli1999second}.

 The perturbation eq.~\eqref{teukolsky} admits separation of variables: the angular part is expressed in tensor harmonics for Schwarzschild and spin-weighted spheroidal harmonics for Kerr, the radial part satisfies time-independent Schrödinger eqs. with appropriate boundary conditions \cite{novikov2013physics}, while the temporal part corresponds to a discrete set of damped harmonic oscillators characterized by the QNMs’ frequencies \cite{maggiore2008gravitational}.
-We focus on two QNMs with frequencies $\omega$ (component of $\Psi^{(1)}$) and $2\omega$ (component of $\Psi^{(2)}$).
+We focus on two modes with frequencies $\omega$ (component of $\Psi^{(1)}$) and $2\omega$ (component of $\Psi^{(2)}$).
 These correspond to the $ \ell = m = 2 $ and $ \ell = m = 4 $ modes in the case of nonlinear ringdowns.
-We now assume weak damping, $\gamma \equiv \Im\{\omega\} \ll \Re\{\omega\}$, which is a good approximation for rapidly rotating BHs, with zero-damping modes being the extreme case~\cite{yang2013branching,yang2013quasinormal,yang2015turbulent}.
+We now assume weak damping, $\gamma \equiv \Im\{\omega\} \ll \Re\{\omega\}$, which is a good approximation for rapidly rotating BHs, with zero-damping modes being the extreme case~\cite{yang2013branching,yang2013quasinormal,yang2015turbulent}, and in the eikonal limit \cite{mashhoon1985stability, cardoso2009geodesic}.

-After a suitable projection, the contributions from each mode can be isolated \footnote{As discussed for example in \cite{zimmerman2014quasinormal, green2023conserved}}.
+After a suitable ``projection'', the contributions from each mode can be isolated \footnote{As discussed for example in \cite{zimmerman2014quasinormal, green2023conserved}}.
 Quantization then leads to annihilation and creation operators for the frequency modes of $ \Psi^{(1,2)}$ \cite{unruh1974second, candelas1981quantization, iuliano2023canonical}.
-We denote the annihilation operators for the $ \omega $ and $ 2\omega$ modes as $ a, b $.
-The source term $\mathcal{S}[\Psi^{(1)}]$ couples the eqs. of motion for $ a $ and $ b $, and since it depends quadratically on $\Psi^{(1)}$ and its first derivatives, these coupled eqs. must be derivable from a Hamiltonian containing terms \emph{at most} cubic in the set $\lbrace a, a^{\dagger}, b, b^{\dagger} \rbrace$ \footnote{In fact, the quadratic dependence of the source term on $ \Psi^{(1)}$ implies the Hamiltonian must be linear in $ b $ and quadratic in $ a$, since mode $ b $ is `forced' by quadratic functions of $ \Psi^{(1)}$ and its derivatives, which yield quadratic expressions in $ a $ and $a^{\dagger}$}.
+We denote the annihilation operators for the $ \omega $ and $ 2\omega$ modes as $ a, b $, respectively.
+The source term $\mathcal{S}[\Psi^{(1)}]$ couples the eqs. of motion for $ a $ and $ b $, and since it depends quadratically on $\Psi^{(1)}$ and its first derivatives, these coupled eqs. must be derivable from a Hamiltonian containing terms \emph{at most} cubic in the set $\lbrace a, a^{\dagger}, b, b^{\dagger} \rbrace$ \footnote{In fact, the quadratic dependence of the source term on $ \Psi^{(1)}$ implies the Hamiltonian must be linear in $ b $ and quadratic in $ a$, since mode $ b $ is ``forced'' by quadratic functions of $ \Psi^{(1)}$ and its derivatives, which yield quadratic expressions in $ a $ and $a^{\dagger}$}.